MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 5. Select **Save**.

-In this task, you have activated Safe Attachments scanning for SharePoint, OneDrive, and Microsoft Teams that blocks block documents that contain malware.
+In this task, you have activated Safe Attachments scanning for SharePoint, OneDrive, and Microsoft Teams that blocks documents that contain malware.

 ### **Exercise 3: Implement compliance for Microsoft Teams**